thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/esp32-pico-kit.md

 ## Conclusion

-With the knowledge outlined in this guide, you can easily connect your ESP32 PICO KIT device and send data to ThingsBoard.
+With the knowledge outlined in this guide, you can easily connect your {{deviceName}} and send data to ThingsBoard.
 From now on you can move forward and send any data that you want.